manuraj045/Alarm-Clock/README.md

 # Alarm-Clock using Vanilla JavaScript
 ---

-This is a repository has the souce code for Alarm Clock Developed using Vanilla JavaScript, HTML and CSS.</li>
+This repository has the souce code for Alarm Clock Developed using Vanilla JavaScript, HTML and CSS.</li>
 <br>

 ## Problem Statement